 The Combined BSME/MSME Program is an integrated five-year degree program in which qualified students can receive a BS and an MS in Mechanical Engineering.
 The program provides a seamless transition from the BS to MS programs for Purdue students where graduate courses taken as undergraduate electives are counted toward both the BS and MS degrees, thereby reducing the overall time required for the MS degree.
 Students can choose to go to the thesis track, traditional non-thesis track, or professional master’s track.
 This program is only available to students in the BSME program at the West Lafayette campus.

-Undergraduate Semester 5 (typically first semester of junior year)
+Undergraduate Semester 5 (first semester of junior year)

 - Attend mid-October callout by the ME Graduate Office to get detailed information.

 - Complete up to 12 hours of graduate level courses in addition to undergraduate courses.

-- BSME degree awarded at the end of semester 8.
+- BSME degree is expected to be awarded at the end of semester 8.

 Procedures and Rules

-- Upon admission to Graduate School, in semesters 7 and 8 the student will have dual-degree status until the BSME degree is awarded (at end of semester 8).
+- Upon admission to Graduate School, in semesters 7 and 8 you will have dual-degree status until the BSME degree is awarded (at end of semester 8).
 It is expected that you start MSME degree status in the first semester (semester 9) after obtaining the BSME degree.
 Summer semester is excluded.

-- During the dual-status semesters students may complete at most 12 hours of graduate courses (e.g. four 3-credit 50000 level courses) as undergraduate technical electives.
+- During the dual-status semesters, you may complete at most 12 hours of graduate courses (50000 or 60000 level courses) as undergraduate technical electives.
 Usually two graduate courses are taken in semester 7 and two are taken in semester 8, in addition to undergraduate courses.
 These graduate courses will be added later to the MSME plan of study.
-These courses may be “dual-counted” for both the undergraduate BSME and graduate MSME degrees.
+These courses may be “dual-counted” for both the BSME and MSME degrees.

-- Students must have at least two full undergraduate semesters (not including summers) remaining to be admitted to the program and the dual-counted graduate courses must be taken in these semesters.
+- You must have at least two full undergraduate semesters (not including summer) remaining to be admitted to the program and the dual-counted graduate courses must be taken in these semesters.

 - The Graduate School prohibits undergraduate excess courses for BS/MS plans of study.

-The student's record is reviewed by the ME graduate office at the end of semesters 7 and 8:
+Your record is reviewed by the graduate office at the end of semesters 7 and 8:

-- If the above CGPA and course grade conditions are not met, the student will be required to leave the BS/MS Program.
-When a student leaves the BS/MS Program (for any reason), the graduate courses taken as undergraduate electives (that were intended to be dual-counted) will be applied only to the BS degree and cannot be used for graduate credit.
+- If the above CGPA and course grade conditions are not met, you will be required to leave the BS/MS program.
+When a student leaves the BS/MS Program, the graduate courses taken as undergraduate electives (that were intended to be dual-counted) will be applied only to the BS degree and cannot be used for graduate credit.

-- After satisfactory completion of the BSME degree requirements the degree will be awarded.
-The student then will have graduate status only starting in semester 9.
+- After satisfactory completion of the BSME degree requirements, the degree will be awarded.
+You will then have graduate status only starting in semester 9.

-- Students may choose the non-thesis or thesis MSME option.
+- You may choose non-thesis, professional master’s, or thesis MSME option.
 If you choose the thesis track, you need to identify an ME faculty member who has agreed to oversee your research in advance.
 The non-thesis MSME and professional master’s track require at least 30 hours of coursework (usually 10 courses).
 The thesis option requires at least 21 hours of coursework (usually 7 courses), and at least 9 hours of successful completion of ME 69800 (MS thesis research) which includes completion of a research project and defense of the Master’s thesis.
-The thesis option may require an additional semester or more to complete.
+The thesis option may require additional time to complete.

-- BS/MS program students will be eligible to receive a research assistantship, fellowship, or a teaching assistantship in ME starting in semester 9 (please note that this does not apply to students in the professional master’s program).
+- BS/MS program students will be qualified to receive a research assistantship, fellowship, or a teaching assistantship starting in semester 9 (please note that this does not apply to students in the professional master’s program).

 ME Graduate Office